Nikas-org/ipfs/README.md

 - Partnership with universities, libraries and whatnot, that could help workers find reliable work space, Wi-Fi, and fight loneliness.
 - Build useful tools to common problems to showcase the technology.
 - Gamify the learning and usage experience
 - Write articles, tutorials, and tools that relate to people's interests and day-to-day activities.

+### Ideas #2?

+- IPFS Rebranding
+- IPFS Landing Page Redesign
+- Create icon set
+- Create living design system/style guide/branding guidelines
+- Podcast
+- Institutional videos that employees can show employers to influence adoption

 ## References